kamax-matrix/mxisd/docs/troubleshooting.md

 For any other platform, please refer to your package maintainer.

+### Increase verbosity
+To increase log verbosity and better track issues, the following means are available:
+- Add the `-v` command line parameter
+- Use the environment variable and value `MXISD_LOG_LEVEL=debug`

 ### Reading them
 Before reporting an issue, it is important to produce clean and complete logs so they can be understood.